All Episodes

 So Trump has to counter that and has done so in the Washington Post.

-And again, he's just is going to withhold those wire transfers, keep that money from reaching Mexico until the Mexicans agree to pay for the wall.
+And again, he's just going to withhold those wire transfers, keep that money from reaching Mexico until the Mexicans agree to pay for the wall.

 And it's obviously an attempt to make everybody stop saying that there's not going to be a wall.

-How he's going to do it.
+Here is the specific plan, how he's going to do it.

 The odds of this working.